Ebetosin/restaurant-landing-page/README.md

-# restaurant-landing-page
-A simple restaurant landing page
+A simple landing page - first designed in figma and then coded in React.
+Hope you like it.